TraQCentral – From The Starting Line

 A total solution would have to be one that could fully function on its own or coexist and compliment the amateur radio service.
 As software application developers, we knew the tracking technology had to be readily available, reliable and extremely accurate.
 Mobile phone & GPS technology was the clear choice.
 From talking to organizers, we knew a singular solution to manage all aspects of the event was a must.
 It would require easily accessible dashboards with accurate data and intuitive features.
 Most importantly, the system had to improve the safety and overall experience of participants.

 System design began in early 2016.
 By the Fall of 2017, the core system was completed and we had our first successful beta test.
-Development continued throughout 2018 with many features additions & system enhancements driven by event organizers.
+Development continued throughout 2018 and 2019 with many features additions & system enhancements driven by event organizers.
 Testing at live events were very successful and well received by event organizers and race-day managers.
 Both volunteers and participants (especially those that requested assistance) were impressed with the pioneering concept and the apps ease-of-use.

 That brings us to today.
 Though not officially released, the system is ready to go.
 Our final live trial with nearly 4000 cyclists,15 support vehicles and over 100 reported incidents was a big success.
 We expect a formal release by Spring 2020.
 Our initial focus will be with local organizations that serve the run, ride, race and road rally communities before progressing nationwide.
 Investment opportunities will also be offered sometime in the Spring/Summer of 2020.